Ahsharah/mongodb-grades-api/README.md

 # Grades API

 A robust REST API for managing student grades with MongoDB, featuring advanced aggregation pipelines and data validation.
+Assistetd by Preply platform.

 ## Features